 San Antonio Rollover Accident Lawyer

-A car crash is known as a rollover accident if the vehicle tips onto its side or roof at any time during the crash.
-It is a dangerous crash, with a higher fatality rate than other car accidents.
+A rollover accident is known if the vehicle tips onto its side or roof at any time during the crash.
+It is a dangerous crash, with a higher fatality rate than other accidents.
 In many rollovers, drivers or passengers are ejected from the vehicle, increasing the likelihood of serious injury or fatal injury.

 Contact Troy today to schedule your free case review and speak with a skilled Texas rollover attorney about seeking maximum compensation.

-At a car accident scene, if you can, you should:
+At a rollover accident scene, if you can, you should:

 - Check yourself and your passengers for injuries.
 Check on occupants of other vehicles involved in the accident, too.
 Call 911 to request emergency medical services if there are injuries.
 If you feel any pain, limit your movement.
 Keep in mind that some internal and soft tissue injuries are not always immediately apparent.
 You should get a medical exam as soon as possible, regardless of how you feel.
 Having a medical diagnosis of your injuries is important if you need to file a claim later.

 - Exchange information.
-Drivers in a car accident should exchange names, phone numbers, email addresses, postal addresses, vehicle registration numbers, and auto insurance policy numbers.
+Drivers in a rollover accident should exchange names, phone numbers, email addresses, postal addresses, vehicle registration numbers, and auto insurance policy numbers.

 - Document the accident.
 Take photos and video of damage to each vehicle, including any skid marks or other debris in the roadway, or anything that may have contributed to the accident.
 Record witness names and contact information.